The Expats Guide to the 10 Best Places to Live in Portugal

 Applying for residency in Portugal as an EU citizen

-As an EU citizen planning to stay in the Portugal for over three months, you must obtain a registration certificate from the local council after three months of moving to Portugal.
+As an EU citizen planning to stay in Portugal for over three months, you must obtain a registration certificate from the local council after three months of moving to Portugal.
 This certificate is valid for five years.
 If your family members are non-EU citizens, they need to apply for a residence card to stay longer than three months.

 Applying for residency in Portugal as a non-EU citizen

-Non-EU citizens planning to live in the Algarve must first apply for a Portuguese residency visa.
-There are several options available which include the Portugal Golden Visa, the D7 Visa, and the Digital Nomad Visa.
-Original launched in 2012, the Portugal Golden Visa grants residency in exchange for investment.
+Originally launched in 2012, the Portugal Golden Visa grants residency in exchange for investment.
 The D7 Visa is perfect for retirees and individuals earning a sufficient passive income, while the Digital Nomad Visa is designed for remote workers earning at least four times the Portuguese minimum wage and who work for a foreign (non-Portuguese) company or who are self-employed.
 Each visa offers a pathway to residence based on different criteria.

 Find Your Dream Property with BE Global